 A spindle is almost always better than a router.
 Routers are not meant for continuous use and should never be used for production work.

-Also routers are more noisy compared to spindles.
+Almost always, routers are noisier compared to spindles.

 Also, the hp ratings on a router cannot be compared with the hp ratings on a spindle.
 Spindles are more powerful and efficient and meant to run all the time.

 If you really have to compare, take only half the advertised hp rating on a router to compare with the full advertised hp rating of a spindle.